Undergraduate Film BA

 For more information on requirements and applying to UCLA as an International Student, visit http://www.admission.ucla.edu/prospect/intl.htm.

-If you are a U.S. Citizen or Permanent Resident, the Free Application for Federal Student Aid (FAFSA) deadline is March 2.
-Applicants must complete the FAFSA by this deadline to be eligible for all financial aid, work-study, and scholarships that UCLA offers.
-The FAFSA can be accessed at https://fafsa.ed.gov/.
+For U.S. Citizens and Permanent Residents interested in receiving financial aid in the 2017-2018 year, note that the Free Application for Federal Student Aid (FAFSA) deadline for UCLA is March 2, 2017.
+Applicants must complete the FAFSA by this date if they want to be eligible for all awards, work-study, and scholarships that UCLA offers.
+If applying after March 2, please check with the Financial Aid Office for available funding opportunities. www.financialaid.ucla.edu

-If you are not a US Citizen or Permanent Resident but approved to pay in-state tuition because you graduated from a high school in California, you will need to complete the California DREAM Application by the March 2nd priority filing deadline.
+DREAM ActFor non-US Citizens or non-Permanent Residents who are approved to pay in-state tuition because they graduated from a high school in California; they will need to complete the California DREAM application by the March 2, 2017 deadline.
 The DREAM application can be accessed at https://dream.csac.ca.gov.
+If applying after March 2, please check with the Financial Aid Office for available funding opportunities. www.financialaid.ucla.edu

-Please visit the FAQ page for answers to additional questions, or call 310-206-8441, or email firstname.lastname@example.org.
+Please visit the FAQ page for answers to additional for additional information, call, or call 310-206-8441, or email email@example.com.

 ** Please do not contact the department to check on your application, as we cannot update you on your application status or materials.